 World Leaders Receive Pens With Carbon Dioxide Ink as a Call to Climate Action

-HELSINKI, Finland, Sept.
-19, 2019 /PRNewswire/ -- Finnish newspaper Helsingin Sanomat produced a bespoke pen to encourage climate action among policy makers ahead of next week's UN climate action summit.
+HELSINKI, Sept.
+24, 2019 /PRNewswire/ -- Finnish newspaper Helsingin Sanomat produced a bespoke pen to encourage climate action among policy makers ahead of this week's UN climate action summit.
 The climate pen's ink is made of carbon dioxide, a key greenhouse gas.

 "While our main responsibility is to primarily report on pressing matters like climate change, it seems that climate coverage has so far moved individuals more than decision-makers.
 We hope this gift will remind policy makers of their responsibility.
 As journalists we know first-hand that a pen can be a powerful tool in changing the world," says Kaius Niemi, Senior Editor-in-Chief of Helsingin Sanomat.